Posted by Claus Andersen, Partner

 - It leads the way in emerging fields such as genomics and mitochondrial donation therapy

 - The Government is committed to protecting the sector and its industrial strategy has had life sciences at its centre – there is a new Life Sciences Council which brings together ministers and industry

 - Global life sciences businesses are continuing to invest in the UK – last year the UK received the highest level of life science foreign direct investment in Europe

 Our event will look at the challenges facing the sector and discuss the opportunities to ensure that the UK is the best place in the world to develop and launch innovative medicines, technologies and diagnostics.

-We are delighted that Professor Chas Bountra, Pro Vice Chancellor, Innovation, University of Oxford will be delivering the keynote.
+We are delighted that Professor Chas Bountra, Pro Vice Chancellor, Innovation, University of Oxford will be delivering the keynotes with Bill Haynes, MD, Site Head & Vice President, Novo Nordisk Research Centre, Oxford.
 There will then be a Q&A panel discussion chaired by Lord Wood of Anfield.

 Time: 5.30pm – 9pm